cwqt/site/posts/_posts/2020-03-23-sundstrom-fp3-filter-adapter.md

 ![](https://ftp.cass.si/14806e0e0.jpeg)
 ![](https://ftp.cass.si/ew4wgm526.jpeg)

 And tada...!, hopefully this helps someone out in the same situation :)
+I'm working on the pre-filter part since you can't exactly glue that bit on, I'll update this post when it's done.